 Phillies, Eagles, Flyers, 76ers.
-These sports teams defined Michael’s childhood growing up outside Philadelphia, in suburban New Jersey.
-“I’ll always truly be from up there, no matter how long I live in the D.C. area,” Michael says.
+These sports teams defined Mike’s childhood growing up outside Philadelphia, in suburban New Jersey.
+“I’ll always truly be from up there, no matter how long I live in the D.C. area,” Mike says.
 He grew up playing and attending sports games of every sort, with baseball having the slight edge as his favorite.
-He’s from a tight-knit Italian family, most of whom still live there.
-When visiting home, Michael savors the authentic Italian food and time spent with family and friends.
+He’s from a tight-knit family, most of whom still live there.
+When visiting home, Mike savors the authentic Italian food and time spent with family and friends.

 The Capital City

-Even though the Philadelphia area has his heart, Michael enjoys living in “the capital city of the most powerful country in the world.”
-He attended law school at The Catholic University and followed a lifelong interest in politics to work as a White House intern, and later on Capitol Hill.
-He’s had some unforgettable experiences, including meeting President George W. Bush and sitting up close for several States of the Union addresses.
-He worked for the Sergeant of Arms on the floor of the House of Representatives and witnessed several historic votes, not to mention “the arm twisting that goes into getting representatives to vote one way or another.”
+Even though the Philadelphia area has his heart, Mike enjoys living in “the capital city of the most powerful country in the world.”
+He attended law school at Catholic University and followed a lifelong interest in politics to work as a White House intern, and later on Capitol Hill.
+He’s had some unforgettable experiences, including meeting President George W. Bush and sitting up close for several State of the Union addresses.
+He worked on the floor of the House of Representatives and witnessed several historic votes, not to mention “the arm twisting that goes into getting representatives to vote one way or another.”

-Michael’s grandfather shaped his life in a lot of ways.
-His Mom’s father, an Italian immigrant, put himself through college and started a business that was eventually a publicly traded company.
-In addition to his grandfather’s drive, Michael admired his devotion to family.
+Mike’s grandfather shaped his life in a lot of ways.
+His mom’s father was an Italian immigrant who put himself through college and started a business that was eventually a publicly traded company.
+In addition to his grandfather’s drive, Mike admired his devotion to family.
 “He loved us more than anything.
 I could never wait to see him.
 We spent every summer together down on the shore.”

-Michael’s parents forecast his career as a lawyer based on how much he liked to argue as a kid.
-And how really good he was at it.
+Mike’s parents forecast his law career based on how much he liked to argue as a kid.
+And how really good he was.
 They said it came naturally.
-“I always kind of knew that’s what I would do,” Michael says.
+“I always kind of knew that’s what I would do,” he recalled.
 His Dad’s father was General Counsel for Random House Publishers and read every manuscript for legal ramifications.
 “Every time I saw him, he would give me dozens of books.
 Endless books.
 So, I had a lot of cool things to read growing up.”
-Despite the wide variety of material, Michael favored reference books, like the Encyclopedia.
-Not surprising, for someone who would become respected by peers and judges alike for his solidly fact-based motions and arguments.
+Despite the wide variety of material, Mike favored reference books like encyclopedias.
+Not surprising for someone who would become respected by peers and judges alike for his fact-based motions and arguments.

 Outside the Courtroom